 The Power of Training Your Partners

-This means that you need to provide effective training on an ongoing basis that is focused on solutions first and foremost.
+This means that you need to provide effective training on an ongoing basis that is focused on the ways your product or your go to market framework solves customer problems first and foremost.
 One of the three major areas that you'll need to focus on is sales.
-Your partner will need to know who their target market is, what their ideal customer looks like, how the solution should be positioned, what they can do to overcome objectives, and more.

-They will also need to know the technical side of the solution to be confident that your product can deliver exactly as it was promised.
+They will also need to know the technical side of your solution to be confident that your building product can deliver exactly as it was promised.
 In other words, this means you'll need to provide them with enough training to the point where they are equipped to demonstrate, configure, and support the solution moving forward.
+They need to have the right answers or at least know where to get the answers to customer questions.

 If you're able to master these parts of the partner onboarding process, you'll have done more than just bring someone new into the fold successfully.
 You'll enhance productivity and collaborative efforts in a way that also enhances revenue at the same time.

-At ManoByte, we understand exactly what an important role onboarding plays whenever you begin a new relationship with a partner - both in terms of the work you need them to do in the short-term, and the long-term benefits that this will all bring with it.
-That's why we want to help you create more engaging partner onboarding collateral as quickly as possible - so that you can enjoy all of the benefits of this new addition to your network with as few of the potential downsides as possible.
+At ManoByte, we understand exactly what an important role partner onboarding plays whenever you begin a new relationship with dealers, distributors and contractors - both in terms of the collaboration you need them to invest in over the short-term, and the long-term benefits that this will all bring with it.
+That's why we want to help you create more engaging partner onboarding collateral as quickly as possible.

-You can download our Ultimate Guide to Channel Marketing Guide for additional tips and manufacturer specific channel management recommendations:
+You can download our Channel Management Program Approach for additional tips and manufacturer specific channel management recommendations: